 An introduction to the physical and environmental composition of the private, public and commercial landscape.
 Emphasis is placed upon principles of design, use of plant materials and sociological needs of people in order to achieve the optimum functional, economic and aesthetic development of land areas.
 There is a large studio for designing.
 Drawing supplies are needed.
-Course supply costs are approximately \$120 (including \$20 copy machine user fee).
-Field trips are required.
-[Fall, Spring] [3 credits] Contact hours: 5
+Course fee of \$20 is required.
+[Fall, Spring] [3 credits] [5 contact hour(s)]